-The study primarily aims to examine the effect of four organisational factors on the intrapreneurial behaviour of academicians at public universities in the Southern region of Malaysia.
-The four organisational factors undertaken in this study are management support, favourable organisational culture, flexible organizational structure, and recognition of intrapreneurial activity.
+The study primarily aims to examine the effects of four organisational factors on the intrapreneurial behaviour of academicians at public universities in the Southern region of Malaysia.
+The four organisational factors undertaken in this study are management support, favourable organisational culture, flexible organisational structure, and recognition of intrapreneurial activity.

 Both the inner model and outer model of this study were developed using SmartPLS ver4 software.
 It was found that all the variables are reliable in accordance with convergent validity and discriminant validity.
 Hypothesis tests were performed using SmartPLS.
-Among the four primary hypotheses (H1, H2, H3, and H4), all of them were supported as all the exogenous variables were found to have positive significance with the endogenous variables.
+Among the four primary hypotheses (H1, H2, H3, and H4), all of them were supported as all the exogenous variables were found to have a positive significance with the endogenous variables.
 A hypothesis test was also performed for H5 to assess the influence of gender as a moderating variable on the relationship between organisational factors and the intrapreneurial behaviour of academicians.
-With regard to H5, gender was found to have a significant effect on the relationship between organisational factors and intrapreneurial behaviour of academicians except for the presence of recognition of intrapreneurial activity.
-As such, gender has no significance on the relationship between recognition of intrapreneurial activity and the intrapreneurial behaviour of academicians.
+With regards to H5, gender was found to have a significant effect on the relationship between organisational factors and the intrapreneurial behaviour of academicians except for the presence of the recognition of intrapreneurial activity.
+As such, gender has no significance on the relationship between the recognition of intrapreneurial activity and the intrapreneurial behaviour of academicians.

-Finally, the achievement of each research objective of this study has been reviewed.
-All five research objectives are found to have been satisfactorily achieved.
-Furthermore, a new model of determinants of intrapreneurial behaviour has been proposed.
+Last but not least, the achievement of each research objective of this study has been reviewed.
+All the five research objectives are found to have been satisfactorily achieved.
+Furthermore, a new model of the determinants of intrapreneurial behaviour has been proposed.